Empowering communities in Malawi since 2003

 Today, the charity has over 8,000 people working on Ripple Africa projects on the ground and has a tremendous impact on the local communities.
 However, despite the charity’s significant achievements and ambitious scope, Ripple Africa is still small enough that the charity remains home-grown and grassroots based, and it is our intention to keep it that way.

 Ripple Africa is very different in its approach to the local community.
 Ripple Africa believes in empowering local people to manage the projects which affect their own community, and the charity only employs Malawian nationals in Malawi (no paid Westerners who could take a local job).
 The charity is big enough that it is making a huge difference in Malawi, but small enough that it remains effective, efficient, and fun.
 Above all, Ripple Africa is different because everyone involved is so passionate about what the charity is doing, and it is this great enjoyment and enthusiasm which makes Ripple Africa the charity that it is.

 Ripple Africa is committed to all projects in the long term; everything we do is led by the local people, operating at a grassroots level, involving the community in all aspects of its activity, helping to ensure that the local communities have a positive, more prosperous and happy future in an amazing country.

-WE WORK HARD BUT BELIEVE IN HAVING FUN AT OUR BUCKINGHAM OFFICE.
-OUR MEETING TABLE IS ALSO USED FOR TABLE TENNIS!
+WE WORK HARD BUT BELIEVE IN HAVING FUN.
+OUR MEETING TABLE IN OUR UK OFFICE IS ALSO USED FOR TABLE TENNIS!

 THE MALAWI HEAD OFFICE IN CHINTHECHE, WHICH WAS BUILT IN 2013, IS AN IDEAL PLACE FOR MEETINGS AND TRAINING SESSIONS